-Geospatial Inquiry engages students in geospatial thinking, which requires exploration of relationships between features tied to locations on Earth to better understand the world.
-Because Geospatial Inquiry employs powerful geospatial technology tools, students are able to critically analyze authentic datasets in ways they would not be able to otherwise.
+Geospatial Inquiry engages students in geospatial thinking, which requires them to explore relationships between features tied to locations on Earth to better understand their world.
+Because it employs powerful geospatial technology tools, students are able to critically analyze authentic datasets in ways they would not be able to otherwise.
 When incorporated to support existing learning activities like research, field work, and laboratory investigations within the context of a discipline, Geospatial Inquiry can enhance student learning.
 The geospatial perspective can contextualize core ideas in many subject areas to make them more relevant for students.